 Now our engagement score has direction, and we connect the score to the real world.
 Moreover, if for our weighting technique we use the probability that a person’s volunteering or forum contributions will result in our chosen outcome, our weights become less subjective.

 When forum contributions have a low probability of advancing our members’ careers, we should leave the indicator out of the score.
 But if they register a high probability that the contributor will remain a member—and that is the outcome we’d like our engagement score to support—then we should leave it in.

 Given that we are determining scores based on desired outcomes, we can now envision multiple scores, returning the depth and complexity to the data, while still giving us a shorthand way of talking about member behavior.

 The result is that we now have leadership engagement scores, membership engagement scores and/or event attendance engagement scores, and we develop a better understanding of our members, which is what we wanted in the first place…something the vague “engagement score” never really offered.

-Kerry will be speaking on the “Exploring New Markets: How Research, Analytics and Risk Assessment Can Help” session during SURGE Spring, an interactive virtual summit hosted by AssocaitionSuccess.org on May 2nd-4th.
+Kerry spoke in the “Exploring New Markets: How Research, Analytics and Risk Assessment Can Help” session during SURGE Spring, an interactive virtual summit hosted by AssociationSuccess.org on May 2nd-4th.
 Click here to learn more and register.